Teaching Excellence Award

 Previous TEA recipients are not eligible to receive the award in subsequent years; however, those who are nominated again will be acknowledged with a Continuing Excellence Award demonstrating a continued commitment to superior teaching.

 These awards are prestigious, and recipients are recognized and announced on the GPSA website, GradStu Listserv, and through a Press Release to ASU Insight.
 Awards are announced near the end of the Spring semester.

 Nominations for outstanding graduate student teachers may be submitted by undergraduates, graduate students, staff or faculty.
 Nominees may be a lab or classroom TA, course instructor (class-room based, hybrid or on-line), graduate student Faculty Associate (FA), or session leader holding a consistent teaching schedule from any ASU campus.
-In order to be eligible, the nominee must have a teaching assignment during the Fall 2014 semester.
+In order to be eligible, the nominee must have a teaching assignment during the semester they are nominated.
 No exceptions to this policy can be made.

 If you have questions about the nomination process, please contact GPSA’s Vice President of Internal Affairs.

 To make a nomination, please complete the nomination form.